soilwise-he/harvesters/esdac/README.md

 The parse script queries the html from the database and parses the content to Dublin Core metadata, which is placed back into the database.

+## Resume parameter

+The harvest process should resume where it left of last time.
+This mechanism is triggered by a environment parameter `HV_RESUME` (default:true).
+Url's requested in previous runs are fetched from database and each url to be requested is verified if it exists in this list.